Mrh-Script/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Here the practiced codes of DSA will be uploaded.
+Here the practiced codes of DSA is uploaded.